SamuelNaiwo/Disaster-Recovery-Plan/README.md

 s3.download_file(bucket_name, 'test.txt', 'test.txt')
 ```

-3. Run the following command in your terminal to upload a file. `python3 download_file.py`
+3. Run the following command in your terminal to download a file. `python3 download_file.py`

 ## Delete file from S3 Bucket.